talos-vulndev/afl-dyninst/README.txt

 callback either at _init or at specified entry point.

 Usage: ./afl-dyninst -i <binary> -o <binary> -l <library> -e <address> -s <number>
   -i: Input binary
   -o: Output binary
   -l: Library to instrument (repeat for more than one)
   -e: Entry point address to patch (required for stripped binaries)
   -r: Runtime library to instrument (path to, repeat for more than one)
   -s: Number of basic blocks to skip
+  -m: minimum size of a basic bock to instrument (default: 1)
+  -f: fix dyninst bug to sometimes not save edi/rdi register
   -v: Verbose output

 Switch -l is used to supply the names of the libraries that should be instrumented along the binary.
 Instrumented libraries will be copied